cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 It's time we summarize our findings somewhat.
 We might notice here that all of these custom functions rely on the fact that we have to manage some resource of an object manually.
 In summary we can reformulate all of the previous rules as a single one:

 <!-- Overlay -->
-**If we manage some resource manually, we must implement the following:**
+**If the class manages resources manually, it must explicitly implement the following:**
 - **A custom destructor**
 - **A custom copy constructor**
 - **A custom copy assignment operator**